awslabs/aws-cyclone-solution/README.md

 ```
 You should see the hyper CLI help section appear.

-Prerequisites:
-1. Docker installed and docker agent running.
-This is needed for the create-host command only.
-Once released this will not be needed.
-2. AWS CLI credentials configured
-3. Currently only supports MacOS and Linux distributions, Windows support planned.

 ## GETTING STARTED USING CLI:

 All create resource commands have a guided walk-through to create resources and you can typically click through the default values to create an example deployment able to run jobs you submit using "qsub ...".
 Each CLI grouping and command also provides a --help section for more details.